Teknicallity/unraid-hello-world-plugin/README.md

 - **Section Ordering:** Sections are ordered by `.page` filenames.
 Adjust the order using the `:[number]` suffix if needed.

 ### README
 A `README.md` file located at `/usr/local/emhttp/plugins/<plugin-name>/` provides a description for the Plugins tab.

 This file supports Markdown formatting.
+The first line will replace the plugin name in the .plg file `<PLUGIN name="unraid-hello-world-plugin">

 #### Methods to Add a README:
 1. **Direct Inclusion:** Place the README in the same directory as your `.page` files so it’s included in the tarball.